Stay Connected

 Frequently Asked Questions

+When $1 is given to plant a tree, this includes more than just putting the tree in the ground.
 10¢ helps community members prepare their soil, 60¢ helps grow the trees in a nursery run by locals, 15¢ mobilizes our partners to plant the trees, and 15¢ helps with monitoring, maintaining, and reporting.

 Plant With Purpose works with village agents and community leaders to engage citizen science, surveying participating tree planters in the community to help report on the quantity of trees planted.
-These numbers are then verified in audits and are further ascertained through remote sensing methods like NDVI.
+These numbers are then verified in audits and are monitored further through remote sensing methods like NDVI.

 We are currently engaged in growing trees on 880,000 hectares within 46 watersheds.
 By 2025, we will expand to cover 1.74 million hectares in 89 watersheds.

 Plant With Purpose works with village agents and community leaders to engage citizen science, surveying participating tree planters in the community to help report on the quantity of trees planted.
-These numbers are then verified in audits and are further ascertained through remote sensing methods like NDVI.
+These numbers are then verified in audits and are monitored further through remote sensing methods like NDVI.

 Our faith motivates our work in every way, but one key belief is that the economic, environmental, and spiritual problems we seek to solve all result from broken relationships: between humans and God, creation, and one another.
 We believe that each person we work with has value, being made in the image of God, and we seek to uphold every person we work with as a partner, not a project.